skwp/dotfiles/README.md

  * `Cmd-Shift-A` - align things (type a character/expression to align by, works in visual mode or by itself)
  * `:ColorCodes` - turn on #abc123 color highlighting (useful for css)
  * `:gitv` - Git log browsers
+ * `,hi` - show current Highlight group. if you don't like the color of something, use this, then use `hi! link [groupname] [anothergroupname]` in your vimrc.after to remap the color.
+You can see available colors using `:hi`

 #### Comments